gauravmeee/My_md_Notes/2. SQL/Notes_SQL Basic Commands.md

 -- Evaluate an expression with `FROM dual` (used in Oracle, not needed in MySQL) SELECT 4 * 3 FROM DUAL;
+-- `DUAL` allows you to execute expressions like arithmetic, string manipulations, or system functions without requiring a real table.

 -- Scalar expression with a selected field
 SELECT ColumnName * 100 FROM TableName;